Iniesta8/docker-lfs/README.md

 This repository contains a docker/podman configuration and shell scripts to build a bootable ISO image based on [Linux From Scratch 9.1 (systemd)](http://www.linuxfromscratch.org/lfs/downloads/9.1-systemd/LFS-BOOK-9.1-systemd.pdf).

-**Caution:** This project is still work in progress, but a working version will be available soon. :wink:
+**Caution:** This project is still work in progress, please fill an issue if there are any problems. :wink:

 ## Build